top of page

 It has long been said that stinging nettle was not native to North America and was instead a European species, Urtica dioica, that was brought over with many other species during colonization.
 There was also a belief that we had a subspecies of the European variety.
 Nowadays, it's more commonly accepted that we have our very own species native to North America, Urtica gracilis!
 Gracilis means 'slender' and refers to the narrow leaves these nettles get at maturity.

 The best time to harvest stinging nettles is in the spring, well before they've flowered, or early summer if it's a high-elevation patch.
 You can also gather them later in the year to dry and use for tea or broth, but early is best!
 I would suggest using a pair of gardening gloves and some scissors to harvest them.
-Snip below the top three or so pairs of leaves in-between nodes.
+Snip below the top three or so pairs of leaves in between nodes.
 This will result in a plant that sends up two or more new stalks, like when you harvest herbs.
-If you're brave or used to the stings, you can also harvest them barehanded by pinching and snapping the stem with your thumb and index finger.
+If you're brave or used to the stings, you can harvest them barehanded by pinching and snapping the stem with your thumb and index finger.
 Here's a video of that process from my Instagram if you want to learn it!
-You can handle them delicately to reduce the number of stingers that find you, but you will still likely feel a few.
+You can handle them delicately to reduce the stingers that find you, but you will likely feel a few.
 I have become used to the stings and generally don't mind them.

 Nettles and scissors